Delhi election 2025: Voting begins in Indian capital – DW – 02/05/2025

 Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) — which rules in a coalition nationally — is vying for a comeback in Delhi after 27 years.

-India's main opposition Congress party — which is part of an alliance with AAP and other opposition parties, formed to challenge Modi's BJP in the 2024 general elections — is pitting itself against AAP and the BJP.
+India's main opposition Congress party — which is part of an alliance with AAP and other opposition parties, formed to challenge Modi's BJP in the 2024 general elections — is pitting itself against AAP and the BJP in Delhi.

 The results will be declared on Saturday.